kudos-fit/kickoff-color-picker-2023-08-08/README.md

 This codebase contains a [Next.js](https://nextjs.org/) React app.
 The scaffold is in place to allow you to focus on the exercise instead of the setup.
 However, if you're more comfortable with your own tools, feel free to replace any or all of it.

-Please take 2 hours to complete the exercise.
-If you choose to setup the app yourself instead of using the scaffold, take an extra 30min to get everything in place.
+This is designed to take between 2-4 hours.

 There's a lot to do.
 Don't sweat the details.
-Just focus on getting through as much as you can.
-Finishing everything isn't a requirement for success in the exercise.
 If you do finish early, take your pick of refactoring, styling, or adding features.

 ## Setup